arshganda/abode_app/README.md

-# reddit_ppl
+# Abode

-App to track your Reddit PPL workouts
+Automate your chore schedule with roommates

 ## Getting Started